BSU-CS-208-Fall-2024-classroom-sec-4002/4-4-project-4-full-stack-lab-EuropaArroyo333/Retrospective.md

 # Retrospective

-- name: Jane Doe
+- name: Miguel Arroyo
-- email: janedoe@u.boisestate.edu
+- email: miguelarroyo@u.boisestate.edu

 ## Experience

-TODO
+A bit more challenging than expected, especially towards the end.

 ## Known issues or Bugs

-TODO
+On my end, I am unable to view css changes other than that of the body in my site.

 ## Sources used

-TODO
+None.